 Before you can graduate, the grades for the current semester must be entered on the database.
-After grades are entered, your AR is checked one more time to make sure that all requirements have been met.
+After grades are entered, your Academic Advisement Report (AAR) is checked one more time to make sure that all requirements have been met.
 If so, then the Registrar's Office will place your degree on your official records.
 The degree is required of students seeking their first bachelor's degree to be eligible for both a diploma and a teaching license.

 If you already hold a bachelor's degree and are not seeking a 2nd bachelor's degree, then you will not be waiting for the degree to be posted - only the grades need posting.
 You will not be receiving a diploma in this case, but the grades may be required for a teaching license.

 If you chose to pursue a 2nd bachelor's degree, then we will wait for the degree to be posted.
-However, if you are just seeking licensure, not a degree, then we do not wait for a degree.
-However, we must wait for the grades to be posted.
+If you are just seeking licensure - not a degree - then we do not wait for a degree; however, we must wait for the grades to be posted.
 It is highly likely that the courses you are taking during the current semester are required in your licensure program.
 For this reason we must wait for grades.

 Watch the READING YOUR AR video on this site.
-The video will go over many different stages of your AR and what areas to check.
+The video will go over many different stages of your AAR and what areas to check.

 Your advisor may be using a checklist to assist you in your advising.
-However, UWW uses an AR to determine requirements.
-If the checklist is not updated along with the many changes that happen to programs, then your AR may not be cleared – but you have completed all the requirements.
+However, UWW uses an AAR to determine requirements.
+If the checklist is not updated along with the many changes that happen to programs, then your AAR may not be cleared – but you have completed all the requirements.
 When this happens, your advisor may need to submit course directive or waiver forms.

 Please be aware that if you have deficiencies in your University Requirements, your advisor can guide you, but is unable to make corrections for you.
 University Requirements are the authority of the Associate Dean’s Office in the College of Letters & Sciences.